Complaints & Reports Under Investigation

 Advising and/or practising outside the scope of naturopathic practice.

-Holding out as a medical doctor.SCERP June 2, 2022 21-037 October 20, 2021 Failure to maintain appropriate therapeutic relationship and professional boundaries with a patient.
+21-042 December 21, 2021 Failure to maintain an appropriate therapeutic relationship and professional boundaries with a patient.

 Acting in a conflict of interest when acting in a professional capacity.